 The materials and construction of the door are also important factors to consider.
 Fire rated doors are typically made of steel, wood, or a combination of materials.
 The choice of material depends on factors such as the required fire rating, aesthetics, and cost.

-The construction of the door should also be considered, as this can affect its performance in a fire.
+Consider the door's construction, as it directly impacts its fire performance.
 For example, doors with solid cores may provide better fire resistance than doors with hollow cores.